ibm-cloud-docs/codeengine/plan-repo.md

    ```
    {: pre}

 After you create your Git repository access secret, you can [build images](/docs/codeengine?topic=codeengine-plan-build) from source code in your private repository.
+Specify your Git repository access secret when you run the `build create` command.